elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas.md

 url: /learn/education-studies/questions/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas
 score: -1.0
 related_article1:
-    id: 168871
+    id: 168859
-    title: What are the key elements of meeting academic writing standards?
+    title: >-
+        How can practicing with peers help in preparing for oral exams?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-meeting-academic-writing-standards
+    url: /learn/education-studies/questions/how-can-practicing-with-peers-help-in-preparing-for-oral-exams
 related_article2:
+    id: 168876
+    title: >-
+        What techniques can be used to conclude a piece of writing with impact?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-conclude-a-piece-of-writing-with-impact
+related_article3:
     id: 168867
+    title: >-
-    title: How does slow thinking benefit essay writing compared to fast thinking?
+        How does slow thinking benefit essay writing compared to fast thinking?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-slow-thinking-benefit-essay-writing-compared-to-fast-thinking
-related_article3:
-    id: 168859
-    title: How can practicing with peers help in preparing for oral exams?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-practicing-with-peers-help-in-preparing-for-oral-exams
 related_article4:
-    id: 168864
+    id: 168862
-    title: What are the essential components of a well-structured essay?
+    title: >-
+        What techniques can be used to develop confidence in communication?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-essay
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-develop-confidence-in-communication
 related_article5:
-    id: 168861
+    id: 168875
-    title: Why are co-curricular activities important in interviews, and how can they demonstrate personal qualities?
+    title: >-
+        How can effective introductions capture the reader's attention and set the tone for a piece of writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-cocurricular-activities-important-in-interviews-and-how-can-they-demonstrate-personal-qualities
+    url: /learn/education-studies/questions/how-can-effective-introductions-capture-the-readers-attention-and-set-the-tone-for-a-piece-of-writing
 ---

 &nbsp;